Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_pmsm_2kw.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 58-60
+GENERATED FROM PYTHON SOURCE LINES 56-58

 Plot results in per-unit values.
 By omitting the argument `base` you can plot the results in SI units.

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-62
+GENERATED FROM PYTHON SOURCE LINES 58-60

 .. code-block:: Python